 From the centre of Kirriemuir the land rises to the north, a rise that culminates at the summit of the Hill of Kirriemuir.
 A smart building close to the highest point on the hill was built as a cricket pavilion to serve the town's cricket ground, which occupied the flat(tish) top of the hill.
-The pavilion was paid for by Kirriemuir's most famous son, J.M.
+The pavilion was paid for, and gifted to the town, by Kirriemuir's most famous son, J.M.
 Barrie, the novelist and dramatist who made his fame and fortune by creating the character of Peter Pan.
-It opened on 7 June 1930, the same day that Barrie was granted the Freedom of Kirriemuir, the first and only person to have been awarded that honour.
+It was opened by Barrie on 7 June 1930, the same day that he was granted the Freedom of Kirriemuir, the first and only person to have been awarded that honour.

 J.M.
 Barrie was born and brought up in Kirriemuir.
-The small weaver's house in which he lived with nine siblings and their parents is cared for by the National Trust for Scotland on behalf of Angus Council, and open to the public as J.M.
+The small weaver's house in which he lived with nine siblings and their parents is cared for by the National Trust for Scotland, and open to the public as J.M.
 Barrie's Birthplace.
 J.M.
 Barrie is remembered in other ways around the town.
 There is a statue of Peter Pan in the centre of the town, while nearby is the J.M.
 Barrie Memorial Fountain, erected not long after Barrie's death in 1937.

 A camera obscura is a device that uses lenses and mirrors to project an image that enters through a hole at roof level downwards onto a circular screen housed in a darkened room in the roof space of the building.
 The device can be rotated, so the view projected onto the screen can take in a complete 360 degree panorama.
 The Hill of Kirriemuir offers magnificent views north to the Angus Glens and the southern edge of the Cairngorms, and this is a fitting location for what at the time would have been considered a great novelty.